odoo/owl/doc/component.md

 There are two different common problems with Owl asynchronous rendering model:

-- any widget can delay the rendering (initial and subsequent) of the whole application
+- any component can delay the rendering (initial and subsequent) of the whole application
-- for a given widget, there are two independant situations that will trigger an asynchronous rerendering: a change in the state, or a change in the props.
+- for a given component, there are two independant situations that will trigger an asynchronous rerendering: a change in the state, or a change in the props.
   These changes may be done at different times, and Owl has no way of knowing how to reconcile the resulting renderings.

-Here are a few tips on how to work with asynchronous widgets:
+Here are a few tips on how to work with asynchronous components:

-1. Minimize the use of asynchronous widgets!
+1. Minimize the use of asynchronous components!
 2. Maybe move the asynchronous logic in a store, which then triggers (mostly) synchronous renderings
 3. Lazy loading external libraries is a good use case for async rendering.
 This is mostly fine, because we can assume that it will only takes a fraction of a second, and only once (see `owl.utils.loadJS`)
-4. For all the other cases, the `t-asyncroot` directive (to use alongside `t-widget`) is there to help you.
+4. For all the other cases, the `t-asyncroot` directive (to use alongside `t-component`) is there to help you.
 When this directive is met, a new rendering sub tree is created, such that the rendering of that component (and its children) is not tied to the rendering of the rest of the interface.
 It can be used on an asynchronous component, to prevent it from delaying the